Thyraz/Sonos-Kids-Controller/README.md

 The software consists of 2 parts:
 * The server component, running in an node express environment.
 Handles the album library and serves the client component to the browser
-*  The client component, developed in Ionic/angular, which can be run in the browser
+*  The client component, developed in Ionic/Angular, which can be opened in a browser

 ## Dependencies
 This software uses [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) to control your Sonos hardware. __So you need to have it running somewhere, for example on the same system as this software__.\